course-dprep/Rated-by-the-Lens/README.md

 Here, “Menu” is the sole dummy variable where 1 occurs when menu/price photos are present and 0 if absent.

 ## Preview of Findings
-Adding photos is associated with higher star ratings for restaurants dominated by environment photos, has a smaller positive effect for food & drink photos, and shows no significant effect for menu photos.
+Adding photos is associated with higher star ratings for restaurants dominated by food & drink photos, has a slightly smaller positive effect for environment photos, and shows no significant effect for menu photos.
-These findings highlights the value of user-generated visual content in online reviews.
+These findings highlight the value of user-generated visual content in online reviews.

 ## Repository Overview